Best Family Beaches in Massachusetts

 Cisco Beach, Nantucket

-Cisco beach is a long favorite of Nantucket regulars, and is widely considered one of the best beaches in Massachusetts for good reason - it is central, beautiful, and simply full of things to do.
+Cisco beach is a long favorite of Nantucket visitors, and is widely considered one of the best beaches in Massachusetts for good reason - it is easy to access, beautiful, and simply full of fun activities and things to do.
 The consistent rolling of waves here make for prime surfing conditions, with soft sand and sandbars that cradle the zone in a perfect frame for catching waves.
 Not the surfing type?
 Join the legion of stand up paddle boarders and general waders who enjoy the beautiful water just as much.
 This is one of the best family beaches in Massachusetts to give surfing a shot with lessons from Nantucket Surf School, or simply stroll and indulge in the bevvy of food trucks, restaurants and bars just waiting to be visited.

 Location: End of Hummock Pond Road, Nantucket, Massachusetts